Geoff1900/nwisbeta.github.io/README_GitHubPages_tools_requirements.md

 Not yet tested: how GitHub handles edits submitted by collaborators with non-admin permissions.

+## Adding Swagger UI display of the HAPI server's OpenAPI spec document

+[Peter Evans' Swagger GitHub Pages](https://github.com/peter-evans/swagger-github-pages) provide instructions on how to set up the Swagger UI within your site.

+@velsietis provided some content to run on the UI:
+* used a script to extract an OpenAPI specification from the Pyro server, as a JSON file.
+This is a demo for what the HAPI server spec would look like, as a full implementation of the FHIR standard.

+* tailored it further to provide the spec only for the resources featured in the HAPI server use cases, rather than the entire FHIR standard.

+@eabrown3 edited the file further using the [Swagger Editor](http://editor.swagger.io/) to include only parameter descriptions that apply to the resources in use.

+Following the instructions from Peter Evans, the Swagger UI is available from the 'Getting Started' page.

 ## References

 * https://idratherbewriting.com/documentation-theme-jekyll/index.html (Documentation theme using Jekyll, by Tom Johnston)